Volkanite/knowledge/key.md

      ssh-add ~/.ssh/id_ed25519

-Step 5, Copy key to clipboard:
+Step 5, Copy key to clipboard (the key will be available for paste, CTRL+V):

      clip < ~/.ssh/id_ed25519.pub

-Step 6, Copy to GitHub [Settings](https://github.com/settings/keys):
+Step 6, Copy to GitHub [Settings](https://github.com/settings/keys) .
+Enter a reasonable name in the title field to help you identify the key, then paste your key in the key field then click "Add SSH Key".